Park Sae-byul: Career

 On May 14, 2021, Sae-byul posted in her Instagram that gave birth to a son named Kim Lee Jun.
 On July 29, Sae-byul took part in an album project called 'Mother's Song Vol. 1' with the track 'Your Day and Night' featuring mother artists active in Korean music industry and their stories with child-rearing during the pandemic.
 In October, Sae-byul joined her labelmates on a project show produced by Kakao Entertainment called 'Dereumi TV: Udangtangtang Antenna'(Clumsy Antenna).
 On December 1, Sae-byul joined her labelmates in releasing their second company Christmas carol 'See You Here Next Winter'.

 On January 7, 2022, Sae-byul was featured in MBC's show 'Docuplex - Music Mentionary Mother'.

 Sae-byul has also been active in teaching at Beakseok University's Music Department (since 2017), Hongik University (since 2020) and at Yonsei University's Underwood International Studies Department (Since 2022).

 On February 17, 2023, Sae-byul finished her master's and doctorate degree by studying Artificial Intelligence in analyzing music at KAIST after 10 years.
 On May 2, Sae-byul gave birth to a daughter named Kim Lee-seo.
 On June 28, Sae-byul returned to her alma mater at KAIST for a performance and feature in an event called 'Innovate Korea 2023' hosted by Herald Economy.
 On October 24, Sae-byul released her EP 'Everblooming' in celebration of her 15th debut anniversary presenting music filled with her warm love of her children.
 This album also included a collaborative song called 'Fall in Love' that features an Artificial Intelligence male main vocalist created by a start-up company AudAi.
 In December, Sae-byul joined her labelmates in a relay concert called 'Club ARC with Antenna' in a LG Arts Center Seoul and Antenna collaboration with the concept 'A Day in the Life of a Singer-Songwriter'.

 On July 5, 2024, Sae-byul performed in 'Innovate Korea 2024' at KAIST with her song 'Fall in Love' featuring an AI created male vocalist.
 On October 30, Sae-byul was featured in the song '어쩌면 오래전부터'(Maybe a long time ago) by Captain Planet.
 From November 2 to 3, Sae-byul participated on Captain Planet's concert alongside Lee Seung-gi, Tim, Lee Seok-hoon, Davichi and Park Ji-yoon.
 From December 21 to 22, Sae-byul held her solo-concert 'Everblooming' at the National Science Museum in Gwacheon showcasing a multi-dimensional experience of music and art of light.

+On September 30, 2025, Sae-byul released her EP "Still".
+The album is the second story to her previous EP "Everblooming", featuring an experiment combining human creativity and AI Technology.